ZulfaqarHafez/INF3001_Deep_Learning/README.md

 ## Objectives

-- Develop an AI-based image classification and detection system for PPE compliance monitoring
+- Develop an multi-label image classification and detection system for PPE compliance monitoring
 - Leverage transfer learning for efficient convergence and enhanced generalization
 - Integrate attention mechanisms to improve robustness under occlusion and clutter
 - Deploy an interactive web interface for real-time analysis and comparison across models